The Impact of Learning to Code on Mental Health

 You.
 CAN.
 Do it!

-The more I coded the more I was sucked in It was such a relief to have something to do for an hour or two which would take me away from my own thoughts.
+The more I coded the more I was sucked in.
+It was such a relief to have something to do for an hour or two which would take me away from my own thoughts.
+I found code completely immersive as I’m sure many coders can relate to.
 And better than that, I had achieved something which began empowering me to achieve more things, small things first like making my bed, and then eventually bigger things, like signing up to do a coding bootcamp.
 With coding you need to be fully engaged, there’s no space to be thinking about other things.
 Slowly, having other things to focus on that didn’t completely drain me, gave me back the energy to knock my anxiety and depression on the head.

 Code is what helped me, and I managed to turn around a really dark time into something that has honestly changed my life.
 It’s taken me a very long time to be able to write this but I wanted you to know that if you’re reading this during a dark period, I promise that dark times pass eventually, and they make the happy times so much more sparkling!

 This is what worked for me and I’d encourage you to give code a try (our community is excited to have you!) but if code is not it then perhaps you will find solace somewhere else.
 (I attempted mindfulness and baking on other people’s suggestions, neither of which worked for me.)
 For me, ultimately what helped was diverting my attention somewhere else, and for me it needed to be something completely different that I had never considered before.
 This gave me back that feeling of achievement and pride that pulled me out of bed each morning and made me want to wash my hair again.

 If this resonates with you in any way, my advice would be to try to find the bravery to push your boundaries in a way you had never considered before.
 It’s such a great way to prove to yourself that you’re not the failure that your brain is telling you you are.
 I read Cheryl Strayed’s, “Wild” (it’s also a great Reese Witherspoon film!) which shares a similar message.